Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:RF-covs-bufferdist-zinc-meuse)Comparison of predictions (median values) produced using random forest and covariates only (left), and random forest with combined covariates and buffer distances (right).</p>
 </div>

-again, overall predictions (spatial patterns) look fairly similar (Fig. \@ref(fig:RF-covs-bufferdist-zinc-meuse)).
+again, overall predictions (the spatial patterns) look fairly similar (Fig. \@ref(fig:RF-covs-bufferdist-zinc-meuse)).
-The difference between using geoR and RFsp is that, in the case of RFsp there are less choices and less assumptions to be made.
-Also, RFsp allows that relationship with covariates and geographical distances is fitted all at once.
-This makes RFsp in general less cumbersome than model-based geostatistics, but then more of a “black-box” system to a geostatistician.
+The difference between using geoR and RFsp is that, in the case of RFsp, there are fewer choices and fewer assumptions required.
+Also, RFsp permits the relationship between covariates and geographical distances to be fitted all at once.
+This makes RFsp, in general, less cumbersome than model-based geostatistics, but then also more of a “black-box” system to a geostatistician.

-### Spatial prediction of binomial variable
+### Spatial prediction of binomial variables

-RFsp can also be used to predict i.e. map distribution of binomial variables i.e. having only two states (TRUE or FALSE).
+RFsp can also be used to predict (map the distribution of) binomial variables i.e. variables having only two states (TRUE or FALSE).
 In the model-based geostatistics equivalent methods are indicator kriging and similar.
-Consider for example the soil type 1 from the meuse data set:
+Consider for example soil type 1 from the meuse data set:

 ```r